myronschippers/series-planner/README.md

+# Series Planner

+Starting with comic page layout planning for rapid story development.
+Grow into a full story development tool.

-# Getting Started with Create React App
+## Initially Built with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).